Skip to main content

 What is a colonoscopy?

-A colonoscopy is a minimally invasive procedure in which your doctor will screen your rectum and colon for polyps or cancer.
-A long, flexible tube called a colonoscope contains a tiny video camera, allowing your doctor to see the inside of your colon.
+A colonoscopy is a minimally invasive procedure in which your doctor will screen your rectum and colon for colon polyps or cancer.
+During a colonoscopy procedure, your doctor will use a long, flexible tube called a colonoscope.
+This device has a tiny video camera at the tip which allows your colonoscopy doctor to view the inside of your entire colon.
+The procedure pinpoints changes or abnormalities in the colon and rectum and is an opportunity for your doctor to remove any abnormal tissue, such as polyps.

-If a polyp or polyps are discovered during your procedure, we’ll work with you to determine next steps.
-Our team can help manage even complex colon polyps, often without surgery.
+If polyps are discovered during your procedure, your doctor and care team will work with you to determine next steps.
+Our team can help manage even complex colon cancer polyps, often times without surgery.

 The American Cancer Society recommends all men and women with an average risk of colorectal cancer begin regular screenings at age 45.